davidtchiu/davidtchiu.github.io/teaching/cs161/lab3.stomach/index.md

   - **Constructors:** Recall that it is the job of the constructor to set up initial values for the fields.
 Your class should have two constructors:

     - A default constructor.
 The assumption here is that, when the stomach is created using this constructor, it is empty and has digested no food.

-    - An overloaded constructor that lets users determine a pre-existing amount of food that's been ingested in the stomach.
+    - A second constructor that lets users input a pre-existing whole-number amount of food that's already been ingested in the stomach.

       ```java
       public Classname(parameterList) {  //the parameter list is optional
         // code to initialize fields
       }
       ```

   - **Methods:** Add the following methods to your class.
 Test to make sure a method is working before writing the next!
 Remember what I told you about writing methods?
 Don't start writing until you've designed it.